egeersoz/egeersoz.github.io/_posts/2014-09-12-ruby-object-model-part-1.md

 brutus.class.superclass     # => Object
 {% endhighlight %}

 Interesting.
 So brutus is an instance of the Cat class, which in turn inherits from (or is an) Object.
 Strange, right?
-But that is in fact that case in Ruby: everything, including classes, is an object.
+But that is in fact the case in Ruby: everything, including classes, is an object.
+And Object is where commonly used methods like class() are defined.
+Since Cat inherits from Object, we can run the class() method on an instance of Cat (i.e. brutus) and get something back (as opposed to an error message).

 But wait a minute.
 If a class is an object, that means every class has to be an instance of something.
 In other words, if brutus is an instance of Cat, then Cat must be an instance of...